Deploying on Render

-You can skip an auto-deploy for a particular commit, or even disable auto-deploys entirely for your service.
+If needed, you can skip an auto-deploy for a particular commit, or even disable auto-deploys entirely.

 Skipping an auto-deploy